Battle of Hébuterne: 9 June

-The French attacked further south at La Signy Farm near the Serre–Mailly-Maillet road, with the fresh 243e and 347e Infantry regiments, supported by the 233e Infantry Regiment.
+The French attacked further south at La Signy Farm near the Serre–Mailly-Maillet road, with the fresh 243e Infantry Regiment and the 347e Infantry Regiment, supported by the 233e Infantry Regiment.
 Thick fog delayed the French attack until 5:00 p.m.; most of the French were repulsed by German artillery-fire and new belts of barbed wire.
 Part the 52nd Division was forced back to the second line, leaving the flank of I Battalion, RIR 119 uncovered and units from RIR 121, IR 180 and IR 99 counter-attacked.
 An attempt to gain touch with I Battalion, IR 170 failed in the fog, as did small French attacks.
 Two companies of RIR 121 reinforced Feste Soden on the southern flank of the French break-in, to fill a gap between RIR 119 and IR 170.
 Conflicting orders arrived during the day, to dig in or prepare to attack and were then cancelled.
 Patrols reconnoitred and troops from IR 111 (28th Reserve Division) saw the French infantry being repulsed by artillery and small arms fire.
 Troops from III Battalion, IR 111 probed towards Toutvent Farm and found that the French were dug in on the Wisengründe (meadows) about 700 m west of Serre.
 A patrol to the right, looking for IR 66, bumped into French troops and after an exchange of hand grenades, both sides retreated, the Germans with two prisoners.
 III Battalion, IR 180 on the right flank attacked and ejected the French in La Louvière Farm and managed to link with IR 66, taking a mixed bag of 100 prisoners from the French 21st Division, XI Corps and infantry and gunners of XIV Corps.